By Lucy Komisar

 Though Browder claimed Magnitsky had been beaten to death, the Physicians for Human Rights, who investigated at his request, could find no evidence of that.
 Congress didn‘t know or didn‘t care.

-The accused Russians were never charged in any tribunal or allowed to see evidence, but nonetheless had bank accounts frozen and visas denied.
-It was a key element in Browder’s international campaign to block Russia from collecting $70 million he owed in evaded taxes and profits on illicit stock buys.
+The accused Russians were never charged in any tribunal in the US or elsewhere or allowed to see evidence, but nonetheless the US froze any American bank accounts they had and banned them from the country.
+It was a key element in Browder‘s international campaign to block Russia from collecting $70 million he owed in evaded taxes and profits on illicit stock buys.

-Browder full court press also included getting the US Justice Department to sue Veselnitskaya’s client, the real estate company Prevezon, for allegedly receiving $1.9 million of $230 million defrauded from the Russian Treasury.
-DOJ never suggested who got the other $288+ million or why it targeted an accused miniscule recipient.
+Browder’s full court press also included getting the U.S. Justice Department to sue Veselnitskaya‘s client, the real estate company Prevezon, for allegedly receiving $1.9 million of $230 million defrauded from the Russian Treasury.
+DOJ never suggested who got the other $288+ million or why it targeted an accused recipient of a minuscule amount of the funds.
 Hint: the father of Prevezon’s owner was a Russian official, so he was tarred with Putinphobia.
 For Veselnitskaya, chipping away at the Magnitsky Act could have led to undermining other Browder charges that were the basis of the legal attack against Prevezon.

 Her own politics were straight-forward right-wing.
 She was on the senior staff of President-elect George W. Bush.
 She worked for Vice President Dan Quayle, anti-feminist Phyllis Schlafly, and former Senator Jesse Helms of North Carolina.
 She was a senior policy advisor to Senator John Ashcroft (R-Missouri), publicity director for The Weekly Standard; and legislative director for the Project for the Republican Future.